khiz-k/instock/README.md

 # InStock

 Inventory management system in the form of a web application.
+Live version has deleting functionality disabled, feel free to run locally to test that.

 ![Website example](/instock.gif)